at3e/at3e.github.io/_posts/2025-11-15-making-better-reviewer-agents-with-monte-carlo-search.md

 - Call the tool with the required inputs.
 - Use the tool’s output to proceed to the next reasoning step.

-There are different ways to create Langchain tools.
+There are different ways to go about creating Langchain tools.
 Here, I use the `@tool` decorator.
 Here's the basic template.

 ```
 @tool("function_name")